andyblarblar/timebay/README.md

 the mosquitto and dhcp daemons.

 This script is intended to be run on boot of the gateway node SBC, ex. via crontab.

+TODO add client

+## Development

+### Rust

+The sensor node and client are both implemented in Rust.
+These are both in the /rust_ws folder, in a Rust workspace.

+All of these applications can be developed without the nodes themselves, as they do not assume any hardware.

+To run the sensor node using a fake instead of a real tf-luna, compile with the `no_sensor` feature enabled.
+This will read a trigger every 3 seconds.

+To integration test, you can just run the sensor node using its docker container and connect with the client on localhost, so long as you have a local broker running.

+## Docker

+Both nodes dockerfiles are at the top level.
+All files used in them are in the top level /scripts, /configs ect. directories.

+Most scripts in /scripts have two versions, one for 802.11s, and one for batman-adv.
+All scripts for batman will have the postfix '_bat'.

+For convenience, there are build_x_node.bash scripts to build and tag the nodes correctly during development.